APPLE WATCH QUICK REVIEW – FITNESS WITH THE APPLE WATCH, 3 Pros, 3 Cons

 Now, that would be okay if your “Other” workout was always the same type of “Other” but, if you’re like me, and do a number of different “Other” workouts…

-…HOW THE HELL ARE YOU GOING TO THE “OTHER” WORKOUTS APPART FROM EACH OTHER IF YOU CAN’T LABEL THEM…?
+…HOW THE HELL ARE YOU GOING TO TELL THE “OTHER” WORKOUTS APART FROM EACH OTHER IF YOU CAN’T LABEL THEM…?

 If you can’t already tell, this little tidbit, not being able to label (i.e., input your workout name/type) your “Other” workouts annoys the hell out of me!

 THIS ESPECIALLY ANNOYS ME BECAUSE “Other” workouts appear in the Activity app as just that, “Other.”

 So, the day I did yoga, arms (weight training), and abs, I had 3 different “Other” entries in the Activity app with no way of editing the title of each entry which defaulted to “Other.”
 So, because I do different workouts throughout the week I’ll just see a bunch of “Others” in the Activity app at the end of the week.